restview

 Download

-restview is available from Cheeseshop: http://pypi.python.org/pypi/restview.
-You can also easy_install it.
+restview is available from the Python Package Index: http://pypi.python.org/pypi/restview.
+You can also pip install restview.

-You can check out the latest version from my Bazaar repository:
+You can get the latest version of the source code from GitHub:

-Or you can browse the repository with a Web browser.
+Or you can browse the repository on the Web.

 Authors and Licencing